 Section 6.
 Trial Service.
 Any employee promoted under the terms of this Article shall work subject to a six calendar month trial period in the new position beginning on the first day of assignment after selection.
-All time worked as a substitute, fill-in, or temporary employee in the preceding 12 month period will be counted toward the 6 month trial period.
 Some positions may also require additional certification requirements.
-If within the trial period the employee is unable to meet the standards of performance for the new position, the employee shall have the right to return to his/her position in the classification that he/she left.
+If within the trial period the employee is unable to meet the standards of performance for the new position, the employee shall have the right to return to their position in the classification that they left.